Home » UNESCO World Heritage Sites of India

 Mountain Railways of India 1999

-• Consist of Darjeeling Himalayan Railway, Nilgiri Mountain Railway and Kalka-Shimla railway
+• Consists of Darjeeling Himalayan Railway, Nilgiri Mountain Railway and Kalka-Shimla railway

 • They were built during colonial times by the British government

-• Other two mountain rails of India which are not in the UNESCO World Heritage Site list include
+• The other two mountain railways of India, which are not in the UNESCO World Heritage Site list, include

 • Nilgiri Mountain Railway in South India